ZL-Audio/zl-audio.github.io/content/en/plugins/zlsplitter/_index.md

 >
 > On Linux, the plugin **DOES NOT HAVE** hardware acceleration, which may lead to UI freezing.
 The plugin is compatible with Mainstream Linux distributions.

-ZL Equalizer is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+ZL Splitter is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).

 GPLv3 Section 9 *Acceptance Not Required for Having Copies*: